FHOOEAIST/XES2GraphViz/README.md

 ```

 This then enables you to convert a XES log into a graph representation, and then render the graph into a GraphViz
-representation of a Direct Follower Graph.
+representation of a Directly-Follows Graphs.

 ```java
 LogType log = new LogRepository().load(...).getValue();